natgo/wt-wiki-scraper/wikitext-transpiled/fleet/L%C3%89%20Orla.md

 LÉ Orla's mobility is not great amongst the highly manoeuvrable fast attack crafts and torpedo boats of her rank.
 This should not be seen as a condemning drawback, but instead as an opportunity for a different paced gameplay: letting the enemies reach the LÉ Orla and not oppositely.

 In this ship, the reverse speed plays an important role.
-As firing and then retreating behind a smokescreen are key in ''LÉ Orla''<nowiki/>'s survival.
+As firing and then retreating behind a smokescreen are key in LÉ Orla's survival.
 Unfortunately, the reverse speed is not excellent but only just proper enough to retreat before the corvette gets destroyed.
 Thankfully, research of mobility modules is not an issue due to the premium status of the ship, hence the mobility concern will be alleviated.

 Keep in mind LÉ Orla is a huge corvette which spawns amongst patrol boats, this could be a problem on some maps as the shallow waters with rocky formations will often hit the ship and accidentally reduce the crew size.
 Notice the shallow water alert in the centre of the screen to change course immediately.